Maddie and Wynn

 The Adventures of Maddie Leon: A Continental Shift

 Maddie saw the momma skunk and her two kits scurry under the parked car.
 Boarding downhill, she had enough momentum to miss the spray.
-Two lengths behind, Kevin did not.
+Two lengths behind, Kevin didn’t.

-The skunk’s spray drifted her way as she watched him push up the hill.
-She felt sorry for him and marveled at the chance to get some advice from Jenna about being a girlfriend.
+The skunk’s spray drifted her way as she watched him go.
+She felt sorry for him but marveled at the chance to get some good advice from Jenna about being a girlfriend.

 “Did you kiss him back?” she asked.